top of page

 Exciting new product launches threaten to cannibalise long-term solid performers

-Market forces and fashions impact category overnight
+Market forces and fashions impact sales overnight

 Direct to customer sellers challenge profit margins